Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks: Color Mapping Problem

-for $(x,y) \in\mathcal{G}_{M,N}$.
+for $(x_1,\ldots,x_n) \in\mathcal{G}_{\M}$.

-\begin{proposition} The product code $\Phi$ defined in Eqn.~\eqref{eq:product-code-def} is $(m,n)$-distinguishable if and only if $\Phi_1\in\mathcal{C}_{M;k}$ is $m$-distinguishable and $\Phi_2\in\mathcal{C}_{N;h}$ is $n$-distinguishable. \end{proposition} \begin{proof} The ``only if'' part is obvious by definition, so it suffices to consider the ``if'' part.
+\begin{proposition} The product multiset code defined by $\Phi$ given in Eqn.~\eqref{eq:product-code-def} is $\m$-distinguishable if and only if the code defined by $\Phi_i\in\mathcal{C}_{M_i;k_i}$ is $m_i$-distinguishable for all $i$. \end{proposition} \begin{proof} The ``only if'' part is obvious by definition, so it suffices to consider the ``if'' part.